Searching tips single queries (Legacy)

 Doe John but not a name of just John.

-Custom fields can be searched as well, just add
+Custom fields can also be searched.
+Just add

 custom. in front of the field name.
 Custom fields with spaces need surrounding quotes.
 For example: